kstenerud/concise-encoding/cte-specification.md

 >
 ```

-The attributes section should be entirely on the same line as the tag name if it's not too long.
+The attributes section **SHOULD** be entirely on the same line as the tag name if it's not too long.
 ```cte
 <a x=y>
 ```